-5 While filing fees are not addressed in the final regulations, the regulations do implement certain FIRRMA provisions relating to penalties.
-In particular, any person who submits a material misstatement or omission in a declaration or notice or makes a false certification faces a civil penalty of up to \$250,000 under the final regulations.
-The final regulations specifically remove the pre-FIRRMA qualifier "intentionally or through gross negligence," as called for in the legislation.
+&lt;sup>1 While filing fees are not addressed in the proposed regulations, the rules do implement certain FIRRMA provisions relating to penalties.
+In particular, any person who submits a material misstatement or omission in a declaration or notice or makes a false certification faces a civil penalty of up to \$250,000 under the proposed regulations.
+The proposed regulations specifically remove the pre-FIRRMA qualifier "intentionally or through gross negligence," as called for in the legislation.